Frame semantics (linguistics): Use in cognitive linguistics and construction grammar

 The theory applies the notion of a semantic frame also used in artificial intelligence, which is a collection of facts that specify "characteristic features, attributes, and functions of a denotatum, and its characteristic interactions with things necessarily or typically associated with it."

 A semantic frame can also be defined as a coherent structure of related concepts that are related such that without knowledge of all of them, one does not have complete knowledge of any one; they are in that sense types of gestalt.
 Frames are based on recurring experiences, therefore the commercial transaction frame is based on recurring experiences of commercial transactions.

 Words not only highlight individual concepts, but also specify a certain perspective from which the frame is viewed.
 For example "sell" views the situation from the perspective of the seller and "buy" from the perspective of the buyer.
 This, according to Fillmore, explains the observed asymmetries in many lexical relations.

 While originally only being applied to lexemes, frame semantics has now been expanded to grammatical constructions and other larger and more complex linguistic units and has more or less been integrated into construction grammar as the main semantic principle.
 Semantic frames are also becoming used in information modeling, for example in Gellish, especially in the form of 'definition models' and 'knowledge models'.

 Frame semantics has much in common with the semantic principle of profiling from Ronald W. Langacker's cognitive grammar.

 The concept of frames has been several times considered in philosophy and psycholinguistics, namely supported by Lawrence W. Barsalou, and more recently by Sebastian Löbner.
 They are viewed as a cognitive representation of the real world.
 From a computational linguistics viewpoint, there are semantic models of a sentence.
-This approach going further than just the lexical aspect is especially studied in SFB 991 in Düsseldorf.

 Applications

-Google originally started a frame semantic parser project that aims parse the information on Wikipedia and transfer it into Wikidata by coming up with relevant relations using artificial intelligence.
+Google originally started a frame semantic parser project that aims to parse the information on Wikipedia and transfer it into Wikidata by coming up with relevant relations using artificial intelligence.